-The Commission may sponsor additional training classes, as needed.
-Check the Commission website at www.ccec.state.az.us for updates on training class dates.
+The Commission may sponsor additional training workshops, as needed.
+Check the Commission website at www.azcleanelections.gov for the schedule of training workshop dates and updates to the schedule.

-- ✤ A nonparticipating candidate may choose to become certified as a participating candidate during the exploratory and qualifying periods only. - The Commission offers training classes for nonparticipating candidates and for campaign treasurers.
+- ✤ A nonparticipating candidate may choose to become certified as a participating candidate during the exploratory and qualifying periods only. - The Commission offers training workshops for nonparticipating candidates and for campaign treasurers.